cps-org/cps/common-package-specification.rst

 :Applies To: :object:`component`, :object:`configuration`
 :Required: Depends

 Specifies the location of the component.
 The exact meaning of this attribute depends on the component type, but typically it provides the path to the component's primary artifact, such as a ``.so`` or ``.jar``.
+(For Windows DLL components, this should be the location of the ``.dll``.
+See also `Link-Location`_.)

 If the path starts with ``@prefix@``, the package's install prefix is substituted (see `Package Searching`_).
 This is recommended, as it allows packages to be relocatable.